Kimola Newsletter 17#: Targeted ads are so last year.😬

 A study conducted by PwC with 9,180 participants in 23 regions reveals that knowledgeable and helpful sales representatives are the most important factor in improving customers' in-store experiences.
 27% of participants indicate that access to sales representatives is the most important factor in enhancing their in-store experience.
 Additionally, 16% of participants state that the ability to use self-service payment kiosks is their favorite feature.
 Consumers who plan to do physical shopping in the next six months, in particular, indicate that they expect more technological innovations.
 They mention that immersive digital experiences, such as in-store entertainment (34%), trying out new products with virtual reality (VR) glasses, and being able to make appointments with a sales consultant (30%), will be of interest to them.
 On the other hand, the research shows that 69% of customers plan to reduce unnecessary spending and 96% are considering adopting cost-saving behaviors.

-📩 Consumers expect fewer but more relevant messages from brands.
+Consumers expect fewer but more relevant messages

 According to Optimove's 2023 Consumer Marketing Fatigue Study, conducted with 450 consumers in the US, two-thirds of consumers (66%) want to receive fewer marketing messages, and 27% feel overwhelmed by these messages.
 In addition, almost eight out of ten consumers (79%) say they have unsubscribed from at least one retail brand's subscription in the past three months due to the excess of marketing messages.
 Meanwhile, 61% of participants indicate that they have unsubscribed from three or more retail brands due to the high volume of marketing messages.
 Furthermore, nearly three-quarters of participants (72%) say that the relevance level of a message is important, and irrelevant messages can turn consumers off from a brand.